reeseca90/reeseca90/README.md

 I am interested in front-end and web development jobs and opportunities.

+Check out my website at http://craigreesedev.com/

-You can find me on LinkedIn at https://www.linkedin.com/in/craig-reese-b862a3110
+You can also find me on LinkedIn at https://www.linkedin.com/in/craig-reese-b862a3110